Mission Driven Priorities

 2.3.3 Communications Firm: Collaborate with RP3, the agency of record for the national campaign, to implement the awareness campaign, through paid, earned and owned media.
 Focus on opportunities for increased media coverage—such as American Pharmacists’ Month— to reach key target audiences.

 2.3.4 Implement Campaign: Implement campaign as planned.

-Strategic Priority 3: Innovation in Education and Practice (Law/Nemire, Eddington/Bradley-Baker)
+Strategic Priority 3: Innovation in Education and Practice (Lin/Nemire; Sorensen/Bradley-Baker)

 AACP will lead and partner with members and other health professions in the transformation of innovative health professions education and practice.
-Identifying, communicating, assessing and networking regarding aspects pertaining to Interprofessional Education (IPE) and Interprofessional Practice (IPP) and the transition from IPE to IPP will support and promote the academy on a local, national and international scale.
+Identifying, communicating, assessing and networking regarding aspects pertaining to Interprofessional Education (IPE) and Interprofessional Practice (IPP) and the application of IPE and IPP will support and promote the academy on a local, national and international scale.

 3.1 Educational Innovation, including Personalized Learning: Create a culture that recognizes and implements curricula for personalized learning.

-3.1.1 Engage Faculty & Preceptors: Engage faculty and preceptors in creating a culture of accepting and adopting innovative ideas and practice to implement in their curricula (i.e., immunization training, Pharmacist Patient care process).
+3.1.1 Engage Faculty & Preceptors: Engage faculty and preceptors in creating a culture of accepting and adopting consistent practices to implement in their curricula (i.e., immunization training, Pharmacist Patient care process).

 3.2 Quality in Education: Improve quality and determination of competency in learning.